Uneven "Patriots Day" Boasts Massive Visual Pomp

 Most underdeveloped of all are the victims of the Tsarnaevs’ violence.
 There are a few that receive a modicum of screen time, like young married couple Jessica Kensky (Rachel Brosnahan) and Patrick Downes (Christopher O’Shea).
 But they feel like afterthoughts, established to give impact to the Boylston street explosions and then swept aside for interesting but trivial tangents about practical concerns in the FBI’s makeshift headquarters – like a shortage of bathrooms.
 Other minutiae are more welcome – like Berg depicting the severe physical toll taken on all involved – effectively if unsubtly making the point that these were no superheroes.
 Only human beings.

 Of all the individuals represented in the film, there are only three that feel authentic – startlingly authentic – and to Berg’s good fortune, they all intersect.
-Alex Wolff is Dzhokhar Tsarnaev’s splitting image, complete with curly locks, wobbly gait, and disaffected stoner demeanor.
+Alex Wolff is Dzhokhar Tsarnaev’s spitting image, complete with curly locks, wobbly gait, and disaffected stoner demeanor.
 The script goes out of its way with imagined bits of dialogue to make us hate him.
 They’re superfluous.
 Wolff tackles the largely thankless role with all he has, and the result is the most convincing scum-on-the-bottom-of-the-millennial-bucket portrayal to hit the big screen yet; he’s beyond despicable.
 Themo Melikidze’s Tamerlan Tsarnaev is striking in a different way as the silent mastermind with the stoic wife (Melissa Benoist) and young child.

 Their Watertown carjacking and kidnapping victim, Chinese national Dun Meng (Jimmy O. Yang), might just be the movie’s most memorable figure.
 Yang, best known for a bit part in HBO’s “Sillicon Valley,” imbues the shy entrepreneur with so much likability that the movie upshifts the second he’s carjacked.
 Meng, too, is short on characterization but Yang effortlessly makes him into the proxy Wahlberg’s Saunders was intended as.
 As a result, the scenes between Meng and the Tsarnaevs are the movie’s most suspenseful, eventually leading into the aforementioned shootout, making for an uncommonly thrilling thirty minutes of moviemaking.